felipe-sanchez/dotemacs/.emacs.d/elpa/bbdb-readme.txt

   "Controls the behavior of the command `bbdb-append-display'.")

 (defvar bbdb-offer-to-create nil
-  "For communication between `bbdb-update-records' and `bbdb-prompt-for-create'.")
+  "For communication between `bbdb-update-records' and `bbdb-query-create'.")

 (defvar bbdb-update-records-address nil
-  "For communication between `bbdb-update-records' and `bbdb-prompt-for-create'.
+  "For communication between `bbdb-update-records' and `bbdb-query-create'.
-It is a list (NAME MAIL HEADER HEADER-CLASS MUA).")
+It is a list with elements (NAME MAIL HEADER HEADER-CLASS MUA).")

 Buffer-local variables for the database.
 (defvar bbdb-records nil